-Information and Communication Technologies (ICTs) have made a huge impact on Education in most countries in the Worldnot substantiated.
-May be better not to begin with a sweeping statement.
-Substantive investments have been made to put new era technologies in classrooms so that every citizen is equipped with the skills ?\needed to live and work? in the new Information World?.
-The emphasis on skills and work is too narrow.
-Education has much larger aims which need to be foregrounded.
+Information and Communication Technologies (ICTs) have made a huge impact on Education in most countries across the world.
+Substantive investments have been made to put new era technologies in classrooms so that every learner is equipped with the skills needed to live and work in the new Information World.

-However, it is important to understand that integration of new technologies in the existing education mechanisms will require substantial understanding and learning before they can be utilised to bring about maximum outcomes in learning should look at the wider aims of education including learning.
-A narrow focus on cognitive learning in narrow areas can be detrimental to overall education aims achievement.
-Governments across the world are eager to adopt ICTs as the most viable?
-Viable in what sense vehicle to address the problems of Universilisation of education and have made good strides in that arena need substantiation for such a sweeping statement.
+However, it is important to understand that integration of new technologies into existing education mechanisms will require substantial understanding and learning before they can be utilised to achieve maximum benefits and improved outcomes in learning.
+Governments across the world are eager to adopt ICTs as the most viable vehicle to address the problems of University University of Education and addressing challenges of access and quality education, ICT have made good strides in that arena.

-An integrated approach, using an end to end framework what is a end to end framework, how has it been evolved is not clear, that will look at all the various issues related to using ICTs in Schools, by identifying Educational objectives, will help governments and schools to make informed decisions about investing in ICTs and realising the maximum benefits that ICTs can bring.
+The policy is an integrated approach on using ICTs for school education in India, using an end-to-end framework, that will look at all the various issues related to using ICTs in Schools, and aims to achieve educational objectives.
+It will help State governments and schools to make informed decisions on investing in ICTs and realising the maximum benefits that technology can bring in school education.

 ICTs are revolutionising educational methodologies worldwide.
-An integration of ICTs is needed in our school education system to accelerate achievement of quality school education for all.
-Technology in School Education will provide India an opportunity to leapfrog inherent limitations and acquire new resources to formulate innovative strategies.
-These are sweeping statements without adequate explanation
+An integration of ICTs in our school education system will accelerate achievement of quality school education for all.
+Technology in School Education will provide India an opportunity to leapfrog inherent limitations and acquire new resources to formulate innovative strategies for achieving educational goals and gear the next generation of learners for 21st century skills in the digital age.

-SECTION 1.
-VISION
+Section 1.
+Vision